BPScott/FancyDir/README.md

 * Tested in major browsers (Internet Explorer 7&ndash;9, Firefox, Opera and Chrome).
 * Degrades gracefully &mdash; While some features require JavaScript, if it is disabled users are still presented with a clear layout.

+##Demo
+A demonstration page showing FancyDir's output can be found at http://bpscott.github.com/FancyDir/

 ##Updates
-* v2.0 &mdash; 2011/04/17 &mdash; Search is now much faster, removed lightbox effects (they're so 2008), removed all dependancies on jQuery and dropped support for IE6.
+* v2.0 &mdash; 2011/04/17 &mdash; Search is now much faster, removed lightbox effects (they're so 2008), removed all dependencies on jQuery and dropped support for IE6.
 * v1.0.1 &mdash; 2008/08/05 &mdash; Optimised the search slightly and added more content types to display within the iframe.
 * v1.0 &mdash; 2008/07/20 &mdash; FancyDir's first release.